What is an Email API?

 Best for: enterprise businesses who need an API to handle email marketing and want a service with reliable email deliverability.

-Like Mailgun, SendGrid offers a robust and reliable transactional email API.
+Like Mailgun, SendGrid offers a robust and reliable transactional email API and one of the best email sending APIs.
 The platform is used by companies like Uber, Spotify, AirBnb, and Yelp to handle marketing emails, transactional emails, email validation, email templates, email tracking, and more.

 Libraries are available for Python, Java, C-Sharp, PHP, and Node.
 There are both REST and SMTP integrations available, and interactive documentation makes getting up and running very easy.